First double-differential measurement of kinematic imbalance in neutrino interactions with the MicroBooNE detector

 The total covariance matrix $E$ = $E^{\mathrm{stat}}$ + $E^{\mathrm{syst}}$ used in the Wiener-SVD filter includes the statistical and systematic uncertainties associated with our measurement. $E^{\mathrm{stat}}$ is a diagonal covariance matrix including the statistical uncertainties and $E^{\mathrm{syst}}$ is a covariance matrix incorporating the total systematic uncertainties.
-More details on the construction of these matrices can be found in~\cite{RefPRD}.
-These matrices include uncertainties on the integrated cross section due to the neutrino flux prediction (7.3\%), neutrino interaction cross section modeling (5.3\%), detector response modeling (4.9\%), beam exposure (2.3\%), statistics (1.5\%), number-of-scattering-targets (1.15\%), reinteractions (1\%), and out-of-cryostat interaction modeling (0.2\%).
+More details on the sources of systematic uncertainty and the construction of these matrices can be found in~\cite{RefPRD}.
+These matrices include uncertainties on the integrated cross section due to the neutrino flux prediction (7.3\%)~\cite{Aguilar-Arevalo:2013dva}, neutrino interaction cross section modeling (6\%)~\cite{Andreopoulos:2009rq,Andreopoulos:2015wxa,GENIEKnobs}, detector response modeling (4.9\%)~\cite{WireMod}, beam exposure (2.3\%), statistics (1.5\%), number-of-scattering-targets (1.15\%), reinteractions (1\%)~\cite{Calcutt_2021}, and out-of-cryostat interaction modeling (0.2\%).
 The full fractional uncertainty on the integrated total cross section sums to 11\%.

 Across the results reported in this Letter, statistical uncertainties are shown by the inner error bars on the final results.
 The systematic uncertainties were decomposed into shape- and normalization-related sources following the procedure outlined in~\cite{MatrixDecomv}.
 The cross-term uncertainties were incorporated in the normalization part.
 The outer error bars on the reported cross sections correspond to statistical and shape uncertainties added in quadrature.
 The normalization uncertainties are presented with the gray band at the bottom of our results.